brentley/ldapProfile/README.md

 Note: Doublequote (") is the comment character for .vimrc

-Note2: Since bashProfile is never written to disk, this version mechanism is not necessary.
+Note2: Since bashProfile is never written to disk, this version mechanism is not necessary for the bashProfile attribute.
+Other dot files written to disk *do* need versions, though.

 Deleting
 --------